Ex-Rajasthan deputy CM Sachin Pilot sits on daylong fast demanding action against graft | Politics

 A banner put up at the venue of Pilot's gitation read -- ''Vasundhara Sarkar Me Hue Bhrastachar ke Viruddh Anshan''.
 The song ''Vaishnav Jan To Tene Kahiye'' was also being played in the background.

-No incumbent MLA of the ruling party went to the venue of the fast as they were asked by Pilot not to come, but several other leaders and his supporters, including MLA Santosh Saharan and Ramnarayan Gurjar, were present.
+No incumbent MLA of the ruling party went to the venue of the fast as they were asked by Pilot not to come, but several other leaders and his supporters, including former MLAs Santosh Saharan and Ramnarayan Gurjar, were present.

 Before arriving at the Shaheed Smarak, Pliot went to the 22 Godown Circle from his residence and offered tributes to Phule at his statue.